cns-iu/hra-ftu-explorer-supporting-information/README.md

 # Supporting information

-## Instructions for running the `data-preprocessing` workflow
+## Instructions for running the `data-preprocessor` workflow

-1. In your terminal, navigate to [/data-preprocessing](/data-preprocessing/).
+1. In your terminal, navigate to [/data-preprocessor](/data-preprocessor/).

 2. Run:
 ```